UXAspects/UXAspects/guides/developer-standard.md

 3. `npm run build:library`
 4. `npm run test:e2e`

 The Docker container can continue to be used for additional test runs.
-If you wish to exit it simply type `exit` in the linux bash shell.
+If you wish to exit the container simply type `exit` in the Linux bash shell.
-Periodic use of `docker ps`, from your host terminal, will show you any running Docker images.
+Periodic use of `docker ps` from your host terminal, will show you any running Docker images.
 These can be terminated using `docker kill CONTAINER ID`.

 If there are any differences, the generated screenshots will be found under `target/e2e/screenshots`.